Recipes Worth Repeating

 • Twitter

-• Pinterest243
+• Recipes

-• Yummly
+• Subscribe

 Freshly chopped basil sprinkled over two eggs en cocotte with a plate of biscuits.

-Plus, there’s something so spring-like about enjoying a mimosa or two on a beautiful weekend day while brunching with friends on a patio.
-To me, a nice outdoor brunch is the perfect way to welcome the warmer days, and I, for one, am so ready to move on from winter.
+Plus, there's something so spring-like about enjoying a mimosa or two on a beautiful weekend day while brunching with friends on a patio.
+To me, a nice outdoor brunch is a perfect way to welcome the warmer days, and I, for one, am so ready to move on from winter.
 Bring on outdoor brunches!

 What Are Eggs en Cocotte?

 Basically, eggs en cocotte is a fancy way of saying eggs baked in ramekins or small pots.
-As you may have guessed, eggs en cocotte is a French-style preparation with the technical French term being oeufs en cocotte — oeufs meaning eggs in French.
+As you may have guessed, eggs en cocotte is a French-style preparation with the technical French term being oeufs en cocotte -- oeufs meaning eggs in French.

 Look at that.
-Come to a food blog and get a language lesson.
+Come to a food blog and get a language lesson!

-Eggs en cocotte are also known as shirred eggs, but I don’t like calling them that.
-Shirred eggs doesn’t sound nearly as fancy and fun.
+Eggs en cocotte are also known as shirred eggs, but I don't like calling them that.
+Shirred eggs don't sound nearly as fancy and fun.
+Say it with me, "shirred."
+It's just not a pretty word, but eggs en cocotte?
+That sounds like one appetizing brunch dish.
+But enough about that.
+Let's start cooking!

 Before we jump into the recipe, let’s take a moment to gather our ingredients.
 Here’s everything you need to make these delicious baked eggs.